immuni-app/immuni-documentation/README.md

 Many experts agree that, in the future, new pandemics are a distinct possibility.
 Some may become even more dangerous to humanity than the one we are currently battling.

 In this challenging context, the contribution of technological innovation can be decisive.
-Immuni is one of a number of tools deployed and initiatives taken by the Italian government to help slow down the spread of the disease and accelerate the return to everyday life.
+Immuni is one of a number of tools deployed and initiatives taken by the Italian government to help slowing down the spread of the disease and accelerate the return to everyday life.

 This document provides a high-level description of Immuni—it is a good idea to read it first.
 More detailed information can be found in the following documents (if you can not find them, check back in a few days—they are coming soon):